 For leisure, you can frequently find her strolling through an art gallery, reading crime thrillers, dining at the latest vegan restaurant or playing hide-and-seek with her two rescue cats, Daisy and Sylvester.

 “I am thrilled to join Women for Humane Canada.
 The group’s commitment to advocate for animals is incredibly inspiring and I am excited to work with like-minded women in bringing about positive changes in animal welfare.”

 Member Since:February 2nd, 2018

-Nancy Penrose has been an active animal advocate or a number of years.
+Nancy Penrose has been an active animal advocate for as long as she can remember.
 She is a dedicated member of The Social Petwork and has been a Director with several other non-profit organizations.
-Her focus is education about puppy mills, backyard breeders and the need to ban the sale of pets in stores and retail outlets.
+Her focus is education, advocacy, and awareness about unethical breeding practices used by puppy mills and backyard breeders.
+Nancy has worked with several municipalities to make legislative changes regarding the sale of pets in the retail environment.

-Nancy is a volunteer transporter for a wildlife rehabilitation centre and fosters senior and palliative care dogs.
+Nancy is a volunteer transporter for a wildlife rehabilitation centre, contributor to various newsletters featuring wildlife education and and fosters senior and palliative care dogs.
 Nancy considers it a privilege to provide a loving, caring home so they may have peace and happiness for their remaining time

 “I became a member of Women for Humane Canada because I believe we can be the voice for change together.”

 Member Since:February 20th, 2018

 Nancy Nicks, CPA, is a Partner at Hendry Warren LLP.
 She focuses on entrepreneurial business and small business start-ups, providing advisory services in controllership, financial accounting and taxation in a variety of industry sectors.
 Providing personal attention and taking time to understand her clients’ businesses allows Nancy to deliver excellent service focusing on both business and personal financial goals